-

 Art Nouveau Memorial to Henry Villard

-HENRY VILLARD BORN HEINRICH HILGARD AT SPEIER RHENISH BAVARIA APRIL 10TH 1835 DIED AT THORWOOD DOBBS PERRY ON HUDSON NOVEMBER 12TH 1900 IN VIEW OF THIS SPOT JOURNALIST CIVIL WAR CORRESPONDENT SOMETIME SECRETARY OF THE AMERICAN SOCIAL SCIENCE ASSOCIATION EARLY … Continue reading
+HENRY VILLARD BORN HEINRICH HILGARD AT SPEIER RHENISH BAVARIA APRIL 10TH 1835 DIED AT THORWOOD DOBBS FERRY ON HUDSON NOVEMBER 12TH 1900 IN VIEW OF THIS SPOT JOURNALIST CIVIL WAR CORRESPONDENT SOMETIME SECRETARY OF THE AMERICAN SOCIAL SCIENCE ASSOCIATION EARLY … Continue reading

 Posted in Uncategorized